The Worthington Law Centre Serving Salinas, Monterey County, and San Benito County

 You should also avoid contacting the accuser or potential witnesses directly.
 Messages, calls, or social media posts can be interpreted as pressure or intimidation, even if that is not your intent.
 Instead, focus on preserving potential evidence.
 Save text messages, emails, social media posts, photographs, and any other materials that may relate to the relationship or allegation.
 Deleting information can create problems and may be viewed negatively by law enforcement or the court.

-For non citizens, statutory rape charges can carry serious immigration consequences, including potential removal or barriers to future applications.
+For noncitizens, statutory rape charges can carry serious immigration consequences, including potential removal or barriers to future applications.
 Before entering any plea or making statements about the case, it is important to speak with a criminal defense attorney who understands the potential impact on your status.
 During a free, confidential consultation with our team, we review what has happened so far, answer your immediate questions, and discuss practical next steps so you are not navigating this alone.

 How Our Salinas Defense Team Builds Your Case